Quarantine Measures Have Been Tightened in Montenegro

 Quarantine measures for Budva, Tivat and Herceg Novi:

-The operation of restaurants, cafes, shopping centers, non-food stores, hair salons and gyms is prohibited.
+Restaurants, cafes, shopping centers, non-food stores, hair salons and gyms are prohibited from operating.

-Going to the beach and walking in parks, squares, etc. is prohibited.
+It is prohibited to go to the beach and walk in parks, squares, etc.

 Kindergartens and schools are switching to online learning.